 By now you should have a better understanding of the philosophy behind our blog, and why we don't blog about e-commerce.
 You should also know that this approach has paid off tremendously.
 Our content efforts have solidified our image and positioning, brought many sign-ups, boosted the developer and third-party community around Snipcart and placed us in sweet, relevant spots on the search results pages.

 Finally, I've drilled down this post in three quick takeaways for any startup or freelancer looking to leverage this whole content marketing thing for their business:

 1. Know how and where to compete with your content.

 2. Know your audience: give them something unique and worth their while.

 3. Keep it real: talk about what you know.

 So, I guess we're done here!
-If you're interested in the mechanics behind our content marketing efforts, we have a post on how we create valuable content for our startup.
-And if you've found this post useful and/or entertaining, we encourage you to share it on Twitter.
+If you've found this post useful and/or entertaining, we encourage you to share it on Twitter.
 Comments on content, blogging, and all that good stuff are welcome below.